mastercomfig/mastercomfig/docs/customization/modules.md

 Controls how detailed objects are and how decorations fade in.

+Default setting: based on which preset you are currently using.

 * **`lod=low`**: Low  model detail.
 Decorations are never drawn.
 * **`lod=medium`**: Low  model detail.
 Decorations pop in quickly
 * **`lod=medium_high`**: Medium  model detail.
 Decorations fade in gradually.